Deploy ScalarDB Analytics Locally

 The following is an example architecture described in this guide.

 This guide assumes a Kubernetes cluster running on minikube.
 In this setup, PostgreSQL is treated as an external data source not managed by ScalarDB transactions, while MySQL is treated as a data source managed by ScalarDB transactions (ScalarDB-managed data source).
+Both of these data sources store user data.
 The ScalarDB Analytics server is deployed as a Pod by using a Helm Chart.
+The ScalarDB Analytics server uses a dedicated backend database to store catalog data.
 A separate Pod is also created to serve as the client for running Spark commands.
 Additionally, the CLI tool used to operate the ScalarDB Analytics server is provided as a container image and runs on a separate Pod.

 Please set up each data source yourself, referring to resources such as How to Deploy ScalarDB Cluster Locally for guidance.